 According to student need, tutors will also host group study sessions for selected courses.
-For further details visit the Centre for Academic Excellence website or contact academictutoring@tyndale.ca.

 Writing Consultation

 The Centre offers a comprehensive program of writing support to students regardless of skill level or area of study.
 Writing Consultants can assist at any stage of the writing process, including the following: